Last edited on 20/Nov/2021

 Are There Biblical Alternatives to Divorce?

-Although the Bible does not permit divorce, Paul acknowledges that sometimes separating—not divorcing—from one’s spouse is an inevitable reality, when he said that a wife should not separate from her husband, and then adds in parentheses “but if she does…” (1 Corinthians 7:10–11).
-Examples of when separation might be prudent would include an unrepentant spouse who is abusive, or who commits adultery.
+Although the Bible does not permit divorce, Paul acknowledges that sometimes divorcing one’s spouse is an inevitable reality, when he said that a wife should not “separate” (which means “divorce” in the biblical Greek) from her husband, and then adds in parentheses “but if she does…” (1 Corinthians 7:10–11).
+If possible, couples facing extreme difficulties should consider separating rather than getting divorced.
+Examples of when separation, not divorce, might be prudent, would include an unrepentant spouse who is abusive, or who continually commits adultery.
 In such situations, the victim would be able to stay separate for as long as he/she feels necessary.
-However, this should only be done if the innocent spouse has done all that he/she possibly can to reconcile with his/her spouse.
+Keep in mind, though, that this should only be done if the innocent spouse has done all that he/she possibly can to reconcile with his/her spouse.

 However, a situation may arise in which the innocent spouse needs to get legal custody over the children, finances, or property, etc. In this situation, filing for a civil divorce may not simply be an option, but a necessity.
 Although this situation is not ideal, the innocent spouse in this sort of situation may be forced into doing it because of the legal system.
 Christians should not pass judgement on such a person, especially if he/she has tried as hard as possible to make reconciliation possible (1 Samuel 16:7; Luke 16:18).
 After all, Jesus does not charge those who are divorced with sin, even though he prohibits it; he only charges those who remarry after divorce with the sin of adultery (Mark 10:11–12).

-However, the innocent spouse’s civil divorce should not be considered an “absolute” divorce, implying the dissolution of marriage (which is impossible, except in death), but rather a “limited” divorce (implying that he/she is still married, but no longer has to live with his/her spouse).4 In this case, the law of 1 Corinthians 7:10–11 would still be in effect, so both the husband and wife would either have to stay single, or, if the innocent spouse desires, reconcile with the guilty spouse if he/she repents.
+With that being said, the innocent spouse’s civil divorce should not be considered an “absolute” divorce, implying the dissolution of marriage (which is impossible, except in death), but rather a “limited” divorce (implying that he/she is still bound to the marriage covenant, but no longer has to live with his/her spouse).4 In this case, the law of 1 Corinthians 7:10–11 would still be in effect, so both the husband and wife would either have to stay single, or, if the innocent spouse desires, reconcile with the guilty spouse if he/she repents.
 If either of them marry another person while the other is still alive, they commit adultery.

 Why Remarriage after Divorce Is Always Adultery